How to Choose the Perfect Barbecue

 - Propane Gas Barbecue

 To determine how much power you need, divide the number of BTUs by the total cooking surface in square inches.
-Allow 110 BTUs per in2 per person.
+Ideally, you will have around 110 BTUs per square inch.

 Power is measured in Watts on electric grills, which generally varies between 1500 and 2400 W. To sear meat properly, you should opt for a model capable of more than 2000 W.